SumoLogic/sumologic-kubernetes-collection/deploy/helm/sumologic/README.md

 # Configuration

 To see all available configuration for our sub-charts, please refer to their documentation.

 * [Falco](https://github.com/helm/charts/tree/master/stable/falco#configuration) - All Falco properties should be prefixed with `falco.` in our values.yaml to override a property not listed below.
 * [Kube-Prometheus-Stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack#configuration) - All `kube-sprometheus-stack` properties should be prefixed with `prometheus-operator.` in our values.yaml to override a property not listed below.
 * [Fluent-bit](https://github.com/helm/charts/tree/master/stable/fluent-bit#configuration) - All Fluent-bit properties should be prefixed with `fluent-bit.` in our values.yaml to override a property not listed below.
 * [Metrics Server](https://github.com/helm/charts/tree/master/stable/metrics-server#configuration) - All Metrics Server properties should be prefixed with `metrics-server.` in our values.yaml to override a property not listed below.

 The following table lists the configurable parameters of the Sumo Logic chart and their default values.

 Parameter | Description | Default
 --- | --- | ---
 `image.repository` | Image repository for Sumo Logic docker container. | `sumologic/kubernetes-fluentd`
 `image.tag` | Image tag for Sumo Logic docker container. | `1.0.0-rc.2`
-`image.pullPolicy` | Image pullPolicy for Sumo Logic docker container.  | `IfNotPresent` `nameOverride` | Used to override the Chart name. | `Nil` `sumologic.setupEnabled` | If enabled, a pre-install hook will create Collector and Sources in Sumo Logic. | `true` `sumologic.cleanUpEnabled` | If enabled, a pre-delete hook will destroy Collector in Sumo Logic. | `false` `sumologic.logs.enabled` | Set the enabled flag to false for disabling logs ingestion altogether. | `true` `sumologic.metrics.enabled` | Set the enabled flag to false for disabling metrics ingestion altogether. | `true` `sumologic.traces.enabled` | Set the enabled flag to true to enable tracing ingestion. _Tracing must be enabled for the account first.
+`image.pullPolicy` | Image pullPolicy for Sumo Logic docker container. | `IfNotPresent` `nameOverride` | Used to override the Chart name. | `Nil` `sumologic.setupEnabled` | If enabled, a pre-install hook will create Collector and Sources in Sumo Logic. | `true` `sumologic.cleanUpEnabled` | If enabled, a pre-delete hook will destroy kubernetes secret and Sumo Logic Collector. | `false` `sumologic.logs.enabled` | Set the enabled flag to false for disabling logs ingestion altogether. | `true` `sumologic.metrics.enabled` | Set the enabled flag to false for disabling metrics ingestion altogether. | `true` `sumologic.traces.enabled` | Set the enabled flag to true to enable tracing ingestion. _Tracing must be enabled for the account first.
 Please contact your Sumo representative for activation details_ | `false`